Damien Wilkins (writer)

-Damien Wilkins (born 1963 Lower Hutt, New Zealand) is a New Zealand novelist, short story writer, and poet.
+Damien Wilkins (born 1963 in Lower Hutt, New Zealand) is a New Zealand novelist, short story writer, and poet.
 He is the director of the International Institute of Modern Letters at Victoria University of Wellington.

 Life

-He was graduated from Victoria University of Wellington in 1984.
+He graduated from Victoria University of Wellington in 1984.
 He was assistant editor at Victoria University Press in 1988.
 He graduated from Washington University in St. Louis with an MFA.
 Since 1992 he has been a writing tutor in Wellington, New Zealand.
 His notable doctoral students have included Pip Adam, Michalia Arathimos, and Gigi Fenster.

 Since 2014 he has been the director of the International Institute of Modern Letters at Victoria University of Wellington.

 His work has appeared in Sport.